 As companies face the retirement of Salesforce for Outlook, there’s no better time to do an in-depth evaluation of your organization’s customer data integration needs.
 Download the Riva Enterprise Evaluation Guide – and get a head start on finding the right solution for your organization.

-Riva has created the leading solution for enterprise-level Salesforce-to-Outlook data integration, offering the ability to securely unify, govern, and distribute data—while ensuring regulatory compliance and building data trust.
+Riva has created the leading solution for enterprise-level Outlook integration with Salesforce, offering the ability to securely unify, govern, and distribute data—while ensuring regulatory compliance and building data trust.

-Riva is powered by its Revenue Data Ops Engine—which unifies data siloed in CRM, email, calendar, contacts, and communication platforms like Teams, Zoom, and Slack—then governs its distribution to both internal and customer-facing end-users.
+Thanks to AI-powered Revenue Data Ops Engine—which unifies data siloed in CRM, email, calendar, contacts, and communication platforms like Teams, Zoom, and Slack—Riva governs the data distribution to both internal and customer-facing end-users.
 For Salesforce and Outlook users, this ensures that end-users have comprehensive, real-time access to customer histories, which help to build strong, long-term customer relationships—and optimize customer lifetime value.

 Designed to scale and sync in real-time, Riva’s pass-through architecture supports 150,000 simultaneous users and more than 5 million calendar appointments per month.
 The Revenue Data Ops Engine ensures the application of enterprise-specific rules to create secure, private, and compliant data flows between Salesforce and Outlook email, calendar, task, and contact applications – whether deployed on-site or in the cloud.

 Interested in a deeper dive?
-Read this to learn more about how Riva can replace – and dramatically improve upon – Salesforce for Outlook.
+Read this to learn more about how Riva can replace – and dramatically improve upon – Salesforce Outlook plugin.

 CRM ↔ Address Book